What is Hate Crime?

 Anyone who is a victim of, or witness to, a hate crime is advised to contact the police (on 999, in an emergency, or 101, in a non-emergency, 24 hours a day).

-The Police and Crime Commissioner’s initiative Victims First gives advice on what to do and how to get help if you’ve been a victim of crime, including information on what you should expect from the police and other criminal justice agencies if you report the crime.
+Victims can also contact Victims First.
+The Police and Crime Commissioner’s initiative gives advice on what to do and how to get help if you’ve been a victim of crime, including information on what you should expect from the police and other criminal justice agencies if you report the crime.

 The focal point of the Victims First website is a directory which allows victims to find relevant support to help them cope and recover from the impact of the crime.
 You can use the website to refer yourself directly to the PCC's own support services, using the online form, or find information and contact details for other organisations.
 This support is available regardless of whether or not the crime has been reported to the police.